setchy/thoughtworks-tech-radar-volumes/README.md

-# thoughtworks-tech-radar-volumes
+# Thoughtworks Technology Radar - Datasets
-Current and archive datasets for thoughtworks.com/radar
+A collection of datasets for the [latest Thoughtworks Technology Radar](https://www.thoughtworks.com/radar) and all [archived volumes](https://www.thoughtworks.com/radar/archive)